Ottolio/DSND_capstone_Sparkify_2022/README.md

 Must give credit to Udacity for the Sparkify Event data.

 In order to overcome challenges on the local laptop and the workspace provided by Udacity, several resources have been used.
-Besides the extracuricular course on Spark from Udacity, the websites [stockoverflow](https://stackoverflow.com/), github and pyspark documentation have been used.
+Besides the extracurricular course on Spark from Udacity, the websites [stockoverflow](https://stackoverflow.com/), github and pyspark documentation have been used.